-Inspired by the great unknown of the oceans, Sumer’s spectrum of work stretches from fashion, film to wildlife, across fashion, arts, exhibitions, and films.
-“The blue magic of the ocean is moving.
+Inspired by the great unknown of the oceans, Sumer’s spectrum of work stretches from fashion, film to wildlife, across fashion, arts, exhibitions and films.
+“The blue magic of ocean is moving.
 You are blown away by these creations of nature.
-There are an ethereal gentleness and connection with nature that moves you.
+There is an ethereal gentleness and connection with nature that moves you.
 You know you are part of one big consciousness,” he explains before he asks, “Did you know there are 2000 known species of sea slugs in our oceans?”

 The diver counts Lakshwadeep with its natural coral islands and the Andamans with their volcanic islands, as India’s best diving spots.
 “They are far away from the mainland and the waters here are unpolluted, pristine and clear.
 There is some diving activity happening in Pondicherry, Vizag, and Goa as well.

 According to the ace, the Galapagos offer the most majestic sights internationally.
 “The exuberant burst of life and nature on the islands have penguins, dolphins, sharks, corals and other fauna that are millions of years old.
 Indonesia is another paradise.
 It has the only few 100% live coral reefs in the world — a testament to how the oceans should be,” he informs.

 Today, the sport has rising interest amongst the younger generation and that has not been lost on the veteran.
 He explains, “Youth is now seeking this as an option.
 The space is looking up.
 With such interest, ocean conservation too shall get an impetus.”